 Random Image

-Starting from February 20th, musicians can apply for the ETHNO Estonia pre-festival camp held before the Viljandi Folk Music Festival.
-The XXVIII ETHNO Estonia will take place in the beautiful Kõpu manor and continue at the Viljandi Folk Music Festival from July 16th to July 29th, 2024.
-The two-week camp is for musicians aged 18-30, with up to 60 participants expected to attend.
-Among this year's instructors, who will teach traditional music by ear, are musicians from various countries, such as Kaisa Kuslapuu from Estonia, Magnus Heebøll from Denmark, and Robert Alan Mackie from Canada.
+Starting from January 5th, musicians can apply for the ETHNO Estonia pre-festival camp held before the Viljandi Folk Music Festival.
+The XXX ETHNO Estonia will take place in the beautiful Kõpu manor and continue at the Viljandi Folk Music Festival from July 14th to July 26th, 2026.
+The two-week camp is for musicians aged 18-30, with up to 50 participants expected to attend.
+Among this year's instructors, who will teach traditional music by ear, are musicians from various countries.

 Organizers